-So, by collecting a lot of behavioral data as a marketer on Facebook, you can make use of this data and better target potential real estate sellers.
+So, by collecting a lot of behavioral data as a marketer on Facebook, you can use this data and better target potential real estate sellers.

 Zurple uses Facebook ads to promote a home valuation report, such as “Find out what your home is worth…” and then captures these leads directly on Facebook or on the landing page they create for this.